Doctoral

 Coursework

-The MA requires 32 credits of coursework, including the year-long, 4-credit course in Theoretical Approaches to the Study of Religion (GRS RN 795/796).
+The MA requires demonstrated competency in one language (see below for details) plus 32 credits of coursework, including two of the four DRTS 4-credit courses in Theoretical Approaches to the Study of Religion (see Track IV: Religion & Science at the DRTS site).
+There are no other requirements.

-• Every DRTS student (including every SPR student) must take a year-long, 4-credit course in Theoretical Approaches to the Study of Religion (GRS RN 795/796).
-This course prepares students to teach the "Religion 101" course in a college or university context.
-These 4 credits count toward the credit requirements for the PM-PhD, the PB-PhD, and the MA degrees.
+• Every DRTS student (including every Religion & Science student) must take two of the four DRTS 4-credit courses in Theoretical Approaches to the Study of Religion.
+These courses prepares give students a solid background in the academic study of religion and also help prepare students to teach the "Religion 101" course in a college or university context.

-• Every doctoral student in the SPR program must take a one-semester, 4-credit proseminar in Science, Philosophy, and Religion (STH TT921).
+• Every doctoral student in the Religion & Science program must take a one-semester, 4-credit proseminar in Science, Philosophy, and Religion (STH TT921).
 This course introduces students both to the main issues of concern at the intersection of science, philosophy, and religion and to the most important literatures for studying those issues.
-These 4 credits count toward the credit requirements for the PM-PhD and the PB-PhD.
-This course is not required for SPR MA students.

-• Every doctoral student in the SPR program must take a year-long, 4-credit course in science literacy (STH TT871, 2 credits per semester; students outside the SPR program and MA students within SPR can take these classes for up to 4 credits per semester).
+• Every doctoral student in the Religion & Science program must take a year-long course in science literacy (STH TT871; a maximum of 4 credits count toward the total credit requirement for post-masters PhD students; others can count up to 8 credits, 4 credits per semester).
 This course aims to prepare people to read science, religion and science, and philosophy of science literature.
 This course covers the biological and the physical sciences and involves extensive mathematics training and remedial work as needed.
-These 4 credits count toward the credit requirement for the PB-PhD but they do not count toward the credit requirement for the PM-PhD degree.
-This course is not required for SPR MA students.
+It also covered boundary questions bearing on ethics, religion, and philosophy that arise within the sciences.

-• Every doctoral student in the SPR program must take a year-long, 4-credit course in the core texts and motifs of world religious traditions (STH TT901, 2 credits per semester; students not required to take these classes can register for up to 4 credits per semester, including SPR MA students).
-This course is a requirement for students in other DRTS specializations as well.
-The point of the sequence is to provide SPR students with enough background in the sacred texts and fundamental ideas of other religions that their reflections can achieve a significant degree of cross-cultural sophistication.
-These 4 credits count toward the credit requirement for the PB-PhD but they do not count toward the credit requirement for the PM-PhD degree.
-This course is not required for SPR MA students.
+• Every doctoral student in the Religion & Science program must take two religion courses: Core Texts and Motifs West and Core Texts and Motifs East (RN723, RN724).
+Each of these courses contributes a maximum of 2 credits toward the total credit requirement for post-masters PhD students; others can count up to 4 credits per semester.
+This course is a requirement for students in some other DRTS tracks as well.
+The point of the sequence is to provide Religion & Science students with enough background in the sacred texts and fundamental ideas of other religions that their reflections can achieve a significant degree of cross-cultural sophistication.

 Research Competency

-Another family of requirements for the SPR degrees aims to equip students with the competencies necessary for research in their specialty.
+Another family of requirements for the Religion & Science degrees aims to equip students with the competencies necessary for research in their specialty.

-SPR PhD students (but not MA students) also need to demonstrate competence in a basic science-related skill such as mathematics, computer programming, computer modeling, or logic, depending on the specialization.
+Religion & Science PhD students (but not MA students) also need to demonstrate competence in a basic science-related skill such as mathematics, computer programming, neural modeling, or logic, depending on the specialization.
 For example, a student specializing in certain aspects of the biological sciences may need the ability to understand computer programming just to understand what is at stake in such research as computer models of protein folding and the like.
 Someone working in physics would usually need competence in mathematics.
 A student working in ecology would probably need expertise in environmental modeling software.

 Lab Placement

-During the period of coursework, each SPR PhD student undertakes a lab placement of some appropriate sort.
-This placement involves about 6-8 hours of work each week for two semesters for a total of about 175 hours.
-For students entering in Fall 2001 or later, the lab placement earns 4 credits for the year through the course number (STH TT842), which count toward the credit requirement for their degree.
+During the period of coursework, each Religion & Science PhD student undertakes a lab placement of some appropriate sort.
+This placement involves about 6-8 hours of work each week for two semesters for a total of about 200 hours.

 During the placement (and continuing afterwards, optionally), the student takes on the insider-outsider role of being involved in the work of the lab in basic ways while trying to interpret that work for those both inside and outside the laboratory context.